 Total Reported Sales per Square Foot.
-Given all of our U.S. retail properties were closed for approximately half of the quarter due to the COVID-19 pandemic, we are not presenting reported retail tenant sales per square foot as we do not believe the trends for the period are indicative of future operating results.
+Given all of our U.S. retail properties were closed for a portion of the year due to the COVID-19 pandemic, we are not presenting reported retail tenant sales per square foot as we do not believe the trends for the period are indicative of future operating results.